Kragujevac massacre: Executions

 The hostages were held overnight on a public plaza in the town.
 In his version of events, von Bischofhausen claimed that he made objections to König, but the latter insisted that his orders, which had been issued by the commander of the 749th Infantry Regiment, were to be carried out.
 Shortly before the executions commenced, Ljotić obtained approval for two Zbor officials to scrutinise the hostages.
 Over 3,000 individuals, those identified as being "genuine nationalists" and "real patriots", were excluded from the execution lists as a result of Ljotić's intervention.
 Those who were not extracted from the hostage pool were accused of being communists or spreading "communist propaganda".
 The Zbor officials told them they were not "worth saving" because they had "infected the younger generation with their leftist ideas."
 The Germans considered Zbors involvement to be a "nuisance".
 According to the social scientist Jovan Byford, it was never intended or likely to reduce the overall number of hostages killed in reprisal, and served only to ensure the exclusion of those that were deemed by Zbor to be worth saving.

 On the morning of 21 October, the assembled men and boys were marched to a field outside the town.
 Over a period of seven hours, they were lined up in groups of 50 to 120 and shot with heavy machine guns.
 "Go ahead and shoot", said an elderly teacher, "I am conducting my class".
 He was shot together with his students.
-As they faced the firing squad, many hostages sang the patriotic song Hey, Slavs, which became Yugoslavia's national anthem after the war.
+As they faced the firing squad, many hostages sang the patriotic song "Hey, Slavs", which became Yugoslavia's national anthem after the war.
 One German soldier was shot for refusing to participate in the killings.
 A German report stated: "The executions in Kragujevac occurred although there had been no attacks on members of the Wehrmacht in this city, for the reason that not enough hostages could be found elsewhere."
 Even some German informants were inadvertently killed.
-"Clearly", the Holocaust historian Mark Levene writes, "Germans in uniform were not that particular about who they shot in reprisal, especially in the Balkans, where the populace were deemed subhuman."
+"Clearly", the Holocaust historian Mark Levene writes, "Germans in uniform were not that particular about whom they shot in reprisal, especially in the Balkans, where the populace were deemed subhuman."

 Victims of the mass executions included Serbs, Jews, Romani people, Muslims, Macedonians, Slovenes and members of other nationalities.
 Following the massacre, the Wehrmacht held a military parade through the city centre.
-On 31 October, Böhme sent a report to the acting Wehrmacht commander in Southeast Europe, General der Pioniere (Lieutenant General) Walter Kuntze, reporting that 2,300 hostages had been shot in Kragujevac.
+On 31 October, Böhme sent a report to the acting Wehrmacht commander in Southeast Europe, General der Pioniere (lieutenant general) Walter Kuntze, reporting that 2,300 hostages had been shot in Kragujevac.